-Christina LeBlanc is the Marketing Associate for Tierra Resources.
-In this role, Christina coordinates social media outreach, content creation, project management, project mapping, and landowner outreach.
-She is responsible for managing Tierra Resources’ GIS mapping capabilities and visually representing the impact of wetland restoration projects along the Gulf Coast, contributing to blue carbon projects.
+Christina LeBlanc is the Marketing and Communications Manager for Tierra Resources.
+In this role, Christina coordinates social media outreach, content creation, website development and maintenance, project management, and landowner outreach.
+She is responsible for managing Tierra Resources’ GIS mapping capabilities that visually representing the impact of wetland restoration projects along the Gulf Coast.
 Prior to joining Tierra Resources, Christina worked at Global Green in Client Relations for the NOLA Wise Energy Efficiency pilot program to help renovate homes in New Orleans and reduce energy usage.
 In this role, Christina supported project design and development to create structures to successfully achieve goals set by the Better Buildings Program of the Department of Energy.
-Christina holds a B.A. in Diplomacy and World Affairs from Occidental College and an M.A. in Latin American Studies from Tulane University.
-She is currently pursuing her Ph.D. in History at Tulane University.
+Christina holds a B.A. in Diplomacy and World Affairs from Occidental College and M.A.’s in History and Latin American Studies from Tulane University.
+She is currently completing her Ph.D. in History at Tulane University.